Generalization Properties of hyper-RKHS and its Applications: Framework of Proofs

 Note that the Lipschitz property of the $\varepsilon$-insensitive loss in SVR guarantees the boundedness of $\xi$ when $k$ is bounded.
-So $\xi$ defined by Eq.~\eqref{randomvariables} is bounded random variables even if $y$ is unbounded.
+So $\xi$ defined by Eq.~\eqref{randomvariables} is a bounded random variable even if $y$ is unbounded.
 When $k$ is fixed, which is exactly the case as we estimate $S_2$, the convergence is guaranteed by the following lemma.

 For $R\geq 1$, denote

 \begin{lemma} If $\xi$ is a symmetric real-valued function on $X \times X \times Y$ with mean $\mathbb{E}(\xi)$.
 Assume that $\mathbb{E}(\xi) \geq 0$, $|\xi (\bm x, \bm x', y)- \mathbb{E}\xi|\leq T$ almost surely and $\mathbb{E}\xi^2 \leq c_1 (\mathbb{E}\xi)^{\theta}$ for some $0 \leq \theta \leq 1$ and $c_1 \geq 0$, $T \geq 0$.
 Then for every $\epsilon>0$ there holds